An Ireland Road Trip: How To Plan An Epic 1-Week Ireland Itinerary On Your Own

 • Bring snacks, especially for rural areas—gas stations can be sparse

 Oh, and your plug adapters?
 You’ll need the Type G (UK-style, three-pronged).
 And no, your hair straightener from the States probably won’t survive the voltage—leave it home or buy one there.
+Or do what I did.
+I bought the curler/straightener pictured below from Amazon.
+It’s dual voltage, and actually WORKS in Ireland.
+I used this exact one on my last trip to Ireland and the UK.

 Little things that make a big difference